-The human regulatory network specifies the combinatorial control of gene expression states from various regulators and constitutes the wiring diagram for a cell.
-Edge gain and loss analysis in matched tumor-normal TF networks could help to identify cancer-associated dysregulation.
-Hence, we investigated such rewiring events in TF networks through multiple formulations (details see supplementary file).
-Specifically, out of the 69 common TFs in K562 and GM12878 from ENCODE, we removed the general TFs and focused on the rewiring analysis on the remaining 61 TFs. (details in supplementary).
-In the simple counting methods, we first ranked TFs according to their number of loss/gain edges (Fig 3 A, details in supplementary file).
-For example, several oncogenes (such as MYC and NRF1) were the top gainer TFs.
-On the contrary, IKZF1, where its somatic mutations serve as a hallmark of high-risk acute lymphoblastic leukemia (ALL), is the top loser with up to xxx percent of edges lost in K562 (Fig 3A).
-On the contrary, some ubiquitously distributed TFs such as YY1 retained their regulatory linkages (as show in Fig 3A).
-We observed similar trend of TFs using distal, proximal and combined network.
-Besides, we further used more complicated mixed membership model to look more abstractly at the local gene communities to re-rank the TFs (details in supplementary), and similar pattern was found and the well-known oncogene MYC become the top gainer (Fig 3A).
-To study the consequence of network rewiring, we performed the survival analysis on xxx AML patients and also found IKZF1 as significantly associated with tumor progression (details in supplementary).
+The human regulatory network specifies the combinatorial control of gene expression states from various regulators.
+Edge gain and loss analysis in matched tumor-normal TF networks may help to identify cancer-associated dysregulation.
+Hence, we investigated such rewiring events in TF networks using multiple formulations (see Supp.
+File/Section(?)
+X).
+Specifically, out of the 69 common TFs in K562 and GM12878 from ENCODE, we removed the general TFs and restricted our rewiring analysis to the remaining 61 (see Supp.
+File/Section(?)
+X).
+We first ranked TFs according to their respective number of lost and gained edges (Fig 3 A, see also Supp.
+File/Section(?)
+X).
+For example, several oncogenes (such as MYC and NRF1) are among the top edge gainers.
+In contrast, IKZF1 (somatic mutations in which serve as a hallmark of high-risk acute lymphoblastic leukemia, or ALL) is the most significant edge loser, with up to xxx% of lost edges in K562 (Fig 3A).
+On the other hand, several ubiquitously distributed TFs (such as YY1) retain their regulatory linkages (as shown in Fig 3A).
+We observe a similar trend in TFs using a distal, proximal and combined network.

+In addition, we also used a more complicated mixed-membership model to look more abstractly at local gene communities to re-rank the TFs (see Supp.
+File/Section(?)
+X).
+Similar patterns were observed using this model.
+We also observed that MYC (a well-known oncogene) became a top gainer (Fig 3A).
+To study the consequences of network rewiring under this model, we performed the survival analysis on xxx AML patients, in which we found IKZF1 to be significantly associated with tumor progression (see Supp.
+File/Section(?)
+X).

-Upon further investigation, we aim to explore the contributing factors to rewiring in tumor/cancer pairs and check the degrees of direction mutational effect during this process.
-We found that the majority of rewiring events were due to chromatin status change rather than from motif loss or gain events due to mutations (Fig. 3A).
-For example, JUND is a top gainer in K562 (xxx gain and xx loss).
-We found that up to 30.5 and 58.1 percent of the gain/loss events are associated with at least 2-fold expression change, and xxx percent has huge chromatin changes.
-Among those edges, only xxx variants were found in 100 CLL samples and among these up to xxx motif gain/loss variants could potentially affect rewiring events.
-All these analysis indicates the limited role of direct motif changing effect from mutations during the transition from normal to cancer cells.
+Considerable TF rewiring is observed between tumor and normal samples.
+We investigate the potential underlying causes of this rewiring, and find that the majority of rewiring events result from changes in chromatin status, rather than from variant-induced motif loss or gain events (Fig. 3A).
+For example, JUND is a top gainer in K562 (with xxx gains and xx losses).
+We find that up to 30.5% (58.1%) of the gain (loss) events are associated with substantial expression changes (of at least 2-fold), and that xxx% have huge chromatin changes.
+Among those edges, only xxx variants were found in 100 CLL samples, and among these, up to xxx motif gain/loss variants could potentially affect rewiring events.
+Together, these analyses implicate a limited role for the effects of motif-changing events during the transition from normal to cancer cells.

 Integrating ENCODE data with patient expression profiles identifies key regulators in cancer